raspberrypilearning/pick-your-favourite/en/step_7.md

 --- task ---

-Create an `if` statement to check if the variable is set to your first option.
+Create an `if` statement to check if the `choice` value is the first option.

 If it is, then call your `option1()` function.